The value of conceptual knowledge: Framework

+Our definition of conceptual knowledge draws upon psychologists' and cognitive scientists': concepts are the building blocks of mental models \citep{Johnson-Laird-1983-}, are used to describe objects and how they relate \citep{Murphy-2002-}, and allow humans to generalize across objects \citep{Mitchell-2021-NYAS}.

+Accordingly, our agent's conceptual knowledge allows him to describe the states~$\theta_1,\ldots,\theta_\dimF$ and how they relate.
+It gives him a mental model of

-as a linear combination of orthonormal vectors~$\evec_1,\ldots,\evec_\dimF\in\R^\dimF$.
-These vectors encode structural ``features'' of~$\theta$. \footnote{ The vectors~$\evec_1,\ldots,\evec_\dimF$ may not correspond to physical features of the agent's environment.
+as an unknown combination of known vectors~$\evec_1,\ldots,\evec_\dimF\in\R^\dimF$.
+We call these vectors ``concepts.'' \footnote{ The vectors~$\evec_1,\ldots,\evec_\dimF$ may not correspond to physical features of the agent's environment.
 Instead they are mental constructs he uses to make sense of his environment.
-For example, nutrients like nitrogen are mental constructs---no farmer ``sees'' them.
-All they can see are the effects of applying fertilizers.
-This is why we refer to identifying~$\evec_1,\ldots,\evec_\dimF$ as having ``conceptual'' knowledge. }\textsuperscript{,} \footnote{ In Appendix~\ref{asec:models}, we show how to derive~$\evec_1,\ldots,\evec_\dimF$ from an approximating ``model'' that captures the ``generalizable structure'' of the agent's environment. } The coefficients~$\gamma_1,\ldots,\gamma_\dimF\in\R$ encode features' influences on~$\theta$.
-They are akin to ``deep parameters'' that determine the ``reduced-form'' states~$\theta_1,\ldots,\theta_\dimF$ via the structural relationships embedded in~$\evec_1,\ldots,\evec_\dimF$ \citep{Lucas-1976-CRCSPP}.
+For example, nutrients like nitrogen are mental constructs: no farmer sees them.
+All farmers see are the effects of applying fertilizers.
+This is why we call~$\evec_1,\ldots,\evec_\dimF$ ``concepts.'' } They are the building blocks of the agent's mental model.
+They capture his environment's generalizable structure: each state~$\theta_j$ depends on the~$j^\text{th}$ component of~$\evec_k$ via a coefficient~$\gamma_k\in\R$ that is independent of~$j$. \footnote{ The coefficients~$\gamma_1,\ldots,\gamma_\dimF$ are akin to ``deep parameters'' that determine the ``reduced-form'' states~$\theta_1,\ldots,\theta_\dimF$ via the structural relationships encoded by~$\evec_1,\ldots,\evec_\dimF$ \citep{Lucas-1976-CRCSPP}. } This allows the agent to generalize across states: signals of~$\theta_1$ provide information about~$\gamma_1,\ldots,\gamma_\dimF$, from which he can extrapolate~$\theta_2,\ldots,\theta_\dimF$.